jtakayama/makahiki/install/doc/redhat_readme.txt

 (2) Switch to your top-level makahiki directory:
 % cd ~/makahiki

-(3) Run the install/python273_sclinstall.py script as follows to install Python 2.7.3 from Red Hat Software Collections:
+(3) Run the install/python273_sclinstall.py script to install Python 2.7.3
+    from Red Hat Software Collections:
 % sudo ./install/python273_sclinstall.py

 This script will: